John Conlon: Senior

 Conlon was drafted onto the Clare senior team in advance of the 2009 National League.
-He made his first appearance for the team on 8 February 2009 when he was introduced as a substitute for Barry Nugent in a 3-13 to 1-18 first round defeat by Limerick.
-On 21 June 2009, Conlon made his Munster Championship debut when he was again introduced as a substitute in a 3-18 to 1-22 defeat by Tipperary.
+He made his first appearance for the team on 8 February 2009 when he was introduced as a substitute for Barry Nugent in a 3–13 to 1–18 first round defeat by Limerick.
+On 21 June 2009, Conlon made his Munster Championship debut when he was again introduced as a substitute in a 3–18 to 1–22 defeat by Tipperary.

 On 7 April 2012, Conlon lined out at left corner-forward when Clare faced Limerick in the National League Division 1B final.
-He scored a point from play and claimed his first silverware at senior level after the 0-21 to 1-16 victory.
+He scored a point from play and claimed his first silverware at senior level after the 0–21 to 1–16 victory.

 On 8 September 2013, Conlon was selected at right wing-forward when Clare qualified to play Cork in the All-Ireland final.
-He scored two points from play in the 0-25 to 3-16 draw.
-The replay on 28 September 2013 also saw Conlon scored two points from right wing-forward before collecting a winners' medal following the 5-16 to 3-16 victory.
+He scored two points from play in the 0–25 to 3–16 draw.
+The replay on 28 September 2013 also saw Conlon scored two points from right wing-forward before collecting a winners' medal following the 5–16 to 3–16 victory.

 Conlon was a regular starter during Clare's 2016 National League success, however, he missed the drawn final and the replay victory over Waterford after sustaining ankle ligament damage in the semi-final victory over Kilkenny.

 On 9 July 2017, Conlon was selected at left wing-forward for his first Munster final appearance.
-He scored two points from play but ended the game on the losing side after Clare suffered a 1-25 to 1-20 defeat by Cork.
+He scored two points from play but ended the game on the losing side after Clare suffered a 1–25 to 1–20 defeat by Cork.

 Conlon was selected at full-forward when Clare faced Cork in a second successive Munster final on 1 July 2018.
-He scored five points from play but ended on the losing side after a 2-24 to 3-19 defeat.
+He scored five points from play but ended on the losing side after a 2–24 to 3–19 defeat.
 Conlon ended the season by collecting his first GAA-GPA All-Star award.

 Conlon was appointed captain of the Clare senior team for the 2020 season.

+On 21 July 2024, he started in the half-back line as Clare won the All-Ireland for the first time in 11 years after an extra-time win against Cork by 3-29 to 1-34, claiming their fifth All-Ireland title.